-Our PSHEE programme teaches our pupils to respect all others and this is further reinforced during RPE lessons and by seeing others in the school model this respect.
+Our PSHE programme teaches our pupils to respect all others and this is further reinforced during RPE lessons and by seeing others in the school model this respect.
 Our pupils will build an understanding of the importance of identifying and combatting unfair or illegal discrimination.
+Pupils will be taught not have a negative or restrictive view of a person because of their gender, race or other protected characteristics.